nmandery/batyr/DEVELOPMENT.md

 ToDo
 ====

-Also see "TODO" comments in the code
+Also see "TODO" comments in the code.

 High priority
 -------------